balzss/konyha/sitegen/homepage/docs/setup/locally.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Running locally

-Running the app on your local machine for testing or development
+Running without containers for development or testing

 1. Clone the project: